-The best part is, practically any type of podcast can contain an interview—whether it’s with an expert on a particular subject, a marginalized voice speaking about issues that matter to them, or just someone with an interesting personality.
+The best part is, practically any type of podcast can contain an interview.
 But crafting a good interview takes preparation, open-mindedness and a little spontaneity.

 Before conducting any interview, think about what you want to ask your subject and what might be most interesting, useful, or entertaining to your listeners.
 If your guest has a unique story to tell, start by asking them where it all began.
 If they’ve got expert wisdom to share, try taking questions from your audience.
 And if they’re just a naturally entertaining personality, you may end up throwing out your script after the first question!

 Lastly, make sure your guest is as prepared as you are.
 Brief them a little beforehand, ask them what they want to focus on, and always have them sign off on your edited interview before publishing.